What Does Heroin Do: 15 Effects Of The Drug

 4. Chronic Constipation

-Prolonged constipation is another very common effect of a heroin overdose.
-If you are a regular user of heroin, it is going to be very common for you to be a victim of constipation.
+Prolonged constipation is another very common effect of a heroin overdose, if you are a regular user of heroin, it is going to be very common for you to be a victim of constipation.

 The elements in heroin are known to cause a problem in the digestive system, resulting in constipation and other stomach-related issues.